dyahadila/dyahadila.github.io/_pages/about.md

   <img src="/assets/img/prof_pic.jpg" alt="Profile Picture" width="200px">
 </div>

 Hello!
 I am a PhD student at UW-Madison, advised by [Fred Sala](https://pages.cs.wisc.edu/~fredsala/), and part of the [Sprocket Lab](https://sprocketlab.github.io/).
-I've had the opportunity to intern 2x at AWS AI Research with [Shuai Zhang](https://shuaizhang.tech/) and [Bernie Wang](https://www.mit.edu/~ywang02/).
-The internship [work](https://arxiv.org/pdf/2406.03631) was published at ICML 2024.
+I’ve been fortunate to intern at Google Research, collaborating with Hanna Mazzawi and [Benoit Dherin](https://scholar.google.com/citations?user=4LtcTR8AAAAJ&hl=en) and as well as at AWS AI Research.

 **Research Interest.** My work focuses on:
 - Developing **data and compute-efficient algorithms** for adapting LLMs to specific tasks and preferences
-- Building **robust and reliable models** that generalize effectively across diverse scenarios
+- Building **robust and reliable models** that generalize across diverse scenarios
 - Exploring LLM **latent representations** to uncover emergent patterns and deeper insights into their internal mechanisms

-Originally, I was from Indonesia.
-I enjoy reading books (fantasy, thriller, mystery, theology, investigative journalism.. almost everything really!), drawing, doing pilates, and hiking.
+**I’m currently on the job market for industry roles starting in 2026**——always happy to chat about research scientist or engineer opportunities! :)

 **See my [CV](../assets/pdf/CV.pdf)**